kulsumansari/Todo-API/README.md

 * `GET` : Get all tasks
 * `POST` : Create new task

-    Post request body should be in JSON format.
+    POST request body should be in JSON format.

-    An example of Post request body for creating task is given below:
+    An example of POST request body for creating task is given below:
 ```json
 {
     "content" : " Go to gym",